neondatabase/website/content/docs/guides/read-replica-data-analysis.md

     The information in your connection string corresponds to the following connection details:

-    - role: `daniel`
+    - role: `alex`
-    - password:`<pasword>`
+    - password:`AbC123dEf`
-    - hostname: `ep-mute-rain-952417.us-east-2.aws.neon.tech`
+    - hostname: `ep-cool-darkness-123456.us-east-2.aws.neon.tech`
-    - database name: `neondb`.
-This is the ready-to-use database created with your Neon project.
+    - database name: `dbname`.
 Your database name may differ.

     When you connect to a read-only compute, no write operations are permitted on the connection.